melonmusk20/cephalopod_sentiment_analysis/README.md

 ---

+## Key Observations

+- Motion magnitude shows noticeable spikes around X–Y seconds, indicating increased activity.
+- Histogram change also rises during these intervals, suggesting simultaneous visual variation.
+- Periods with low motion and low histogram change correspond to relatively stable or calm behavior.

+---

 ## ⚠️ Limitations

-   • No direct posture or body-part tracking

-   • Sensitive to lighting and camera movement
+- Motion magnitude is sensitive to camera movement and noise.

-   • Cannot infer true emotional states

-   • Works as a baseline, not a full behavioral model
+- Histogram change can be affected by lighting variations.
+- These features do not capture posture or fine-grained body dynamics.
+- Behavioral sentiment cannot be reliably inferred from video alone.

+---

-##  Future Improvements
+##  Future Work

-   • Optical flow-based motion analysis
+- Optical flow for richer motion representation

-   • Contour and shape tracking
+- Contour-based analysis for body shape and posture

-   • Multi-modal integration (audio + video)
+- Multi-modal integration (audio + video)

-   • Deep learning models for behavior classification
+- Temporal modeling for behavior sequences